fvilarinho/hydrolix-demo/README.md

 This application has the intention to demonstrate how to enable observability (collection of metrics, traces & logs) in an application under Akamai and store the data in Hydrolix.

+It uses probes to generate traffic and also test security.

 It also provides some dashboards for Data Visualization tool Grafana.
 You just need to import them.